Tatuus: Formula 3 team

-Although not a Formula 3 constructor, Tatuus entered the Italian Formula Three as a team in 1989.
-Driver Fabrizio Bettini took the rookie of the year title in their inaugural season.
+Although not a Formula 3 constructor, Tatuus entered the Italian Formula Three championship as a team in 1989.
+Driver Fabrizio Bettini took the rookie of the year title in his inaugural season.
 Bettini drove an Alfa Romeo powered Dallara 389 chassis and achieved two podium finishes in seven races.
 Niko Palhares represented Tatuus in their 1991 campaign.
-Palhares scored one pole position and one podium finish in the Italian championship.
+Palhares scored one pole position and one podium finish.
 Tatuus entered the Monaco Grand Prix Formula Three support race for the first time.
 Palhares achieved a 16th place, he was the last running driver.
 Their 1992 campaign ended in a second place in the championship for Brazilian driver Niko Palhares.
-Palhares had less luck in the annual Monaco F3 Grand Prix, he failed to finish.
+Palhares had less luck in the annual Monaco F3 Grand Prix, failing to finish.
 Tatuus made their first appearance in the Masters of Formula 3.
 Palhares finished in 14th place during the second edition of this Formula 3 classic.
 The following year Fiat appointed Tatuus as their official factory team.
 The team had little success in the Italian championship (Gianantonio Pacchioni finishing seventh).
-But Pacchioni achieved a win at the prestigious Monaco F3 Grand Prix.
-At the Masters of Formula 3 at Circuit Park Zandvoort local Formula Ford 1600 driver Tom Coronel joined the team.
+But Pacchioni achieved a win at the prestigious Monaco Grand Prix Formula Three support race.
+At the Masters of Formula 3 at Circuit Park Zandvoort, local Formula Ford 1600 driver Tom Coronel joined the team.
 Pacchioni scored a seventh-place finish while Coronel finished in 20th place.
-The team improved for the following season.
-The team fielded Pacchioni, who was considered one of the favorites, and rookie Simone Rebai.
+The team improved for the following season, fielding Pacchioni, who was considered one of the favorites, and rookie Simone Rebai.
 Pacchioni didn't take the title but managed to finish third in the standings.
-For the Masters of Formula 3 Rebai was replaced by Roberto Colciago.
+For the Masters of Formula 3, Rebai was replaced by Roberto Colciago.
 Coming over from RC Motorsport Colciago managed to beat regular driver Pachioni by placing seventh compared to Pachioni's 25th place.
-After winning the Formula Alfa Boxer championship in a Tatuus chassis Tony Kanaan joined the Tatuus Formula 3 team.
-Kanaan scored one win and was the best foreign driver in the Italian championship finishing fifth in the final standings.
+After winning the Formula Alfa Boxer championship with a Tatuus chassis, Tony Kanaan joined the Tatuus Formula 3 team.
+Kanaan scored one win and was the best foreign driver in the Italian championship, finishing fifth in the final standings.
 After this season, Tatuus focused on Formula Renault.